lucasjct/bruno-api-testing/README.md

-Instead of, storing collections in the cloud, and create account to use the toll, Bruno uses the filesystem and we can use the version control system and all teams have access to API.
+Instead of, storing collections in the cloud, and create account to use the toll, Bruno has used the filesystem to be abble we use the version control system, like Git, and all teams have access to API.

 > [!TIP]
 > [Read a Bruno Manifesto](https://docs.usebruno.com/introduction/manifesto)